-- A goal of the PhD program is to produce clinical psychologists who possess the requisite clinical skills (including knowledge and professional attitudes) to meet the psychological needs of society (ULO 1).
+- An aim of the PhD program is to produce clinical psychologists who possess the requisite clinical skills (including knowledge and professional attitudes) to meet the psychological needs of society (ULO 1).

-- A goal of the PhD program is to produce clinical psychologists who can generate applied research that serves psychological practitioners and society at large (ULO 2).
+- An aim of the PhD program is to produce clinical psychologists who can demonstrate an increasingly independent and enhanced ability in research or other scholarly activities, which ultimately can serve psychological practitioners and society at large (ULO 2).

-- A goal of the PhD program is to produce clinical psychologists who, by knowledge and training, can meet the psychological needs of the Christian community (ULO 3).
+- An aim of the PhD program is to produce clinical psychologists who, by knowledge and training, can meet the psychological needs of the Christian community (ULO 3).

 Each Program Learning Outcome (PLO) listed above references at least one of the University Learning Outcomes (ULO 1, 2, 3), which may be found in the General Information section of this catalog.

 Although Rosemead does not offer a terminal Master's program, a Master of Arts in Clinical Psychology is granted after the completion of the first two years of either the Ph.D. or Psy.D. curriculum, including:

 - A minimum of 45 semester credits in psychology (including practicum).